 9. Crack Windows to Air out Your Car

 Leave your vehicle’s windows cracked in between rides for a few minutes a day to allow air to circulate and reduce your risk of getting sick.
 If you’re traveling with other people, keeping one window open just 3 inches can help prevent germs from accumulating.

 10. Make Sure Other Drivers and Passengers Take the Same Precautions

 Do you share your car with other drivers and passengers?
-Make sure everyone is taking the same health and safety precautions by properly disinfecting high-touch surfaces after each use.
-Travel only with other people you’ve been self-isolating with – otherwise you’re inviting potential sickness into the car.
+Ensure everyone is taking the same health and safety precautions by properly disinfecting high-touch surfaces after each use.
+Travel only with other people you’ve been self-isolating with – otherwise, you’re inviting potential sickness into the car.

 It’s Still Safe to Go for a Drive!

 If you’re itching to get out of the house, a drive may be just what you need!
 In most places, it’s safe to go for a short drive near your home as long as you aren’t making stops to get gas or grab food.